 'People Lived This Discomfort'

 To prepare herself for the role, Spencer spoke to someone who endured the brutality and violence of 1960s Mississippi.

 "I did a lot of research about the time period and spent some wonderful hours talking to Mrs. Myrlie Evers-Williams," Spencer says.
 Evers-Williams is the widow of civil rights activist Medgar Evers who, in 1963, was gunned down in front of his Jackson home.

-The audience feels discomfort no doubt, but that's appropriate, "because people lived this discomfort," Spencer says: We owe it to these women to step inside of their world for two hours.
+The audience no doubt feels discomfort, but that's appropriate, "because people lived this discomfort," Spencer says: We owe it to these women to step inside their world for two hours.

 "I think it's a 'feel-something' movie," Spencer explains.
 "You feel as much of the discomfort and the pain that you see Aibileen and Minny endure, but also you feel proud of them.
 [There's] triumph and laughter and joy and maybe a little guilt."

 Responding To The Critics

 The Help has generated a lot of buzz since its release — and not all of it has been positive.
 Some people are discouraging others from seeing the film, not wanting to view history through this particular lens.
 Spencer doesn't buy it.